youzarsiph/wagtail-tw-blocks/CODE_OF_CONDUCT.md

 # Code of Conduct

-**`wagtail-blocks`** values the participation of every member of our community and is dedicated to providing a welcoming, friendly, and respectful environment.
+**`wagtail-tw-blocks`** values the participation of every member of our community and is dedicated to providing a welcoming, friendly, and respectful environment.
 To uphold this commitment, we have established the following code of conduct that all contributors, users, and participants must adhere to.

 ## Our Pledge